AashishG01/Hangman-Project-/README.md

 # Hangman-Project-
- Hangman is a guessing game where one player thinks of a word, and the other player tries to guess it by suggesting letters.
-The word is represented by dashes, and if the guessed letter is correct, it's filled in.
-Incorrect guesses result in drawing elements of a hangman diagram.
-The game ends when the word is completed or guessed correctly.
+Hangman is a paper and pencil guessing game for two or more players.
+One player thinks of a word and the other tries to guess it by suggesting the letters.The word to guess is represented by a row of dashes, giving the number of letters.
+If the guessing player suggests a letter which occurs in the word, the program writes it in all its correct positions.
+If the suggested letter does not occur in the word, the other player draws one element of the hangman diagram as a tally mark.
+The game is over when:

+The guessing player completes the word, or guesses the whole word correctly.